 In short, it’s a more restrictive version of the ketogenic diet.
 Therefore, its supporters often refer to the carnivore diet as the logical next step after keto.

-Compared to the keto diet, it is even lower in carbohydrates, and it puts people into ketosis as well, which has tremendous health benefits.
+Compared to the keto diet, it is even lower in carbohydrates, putting people into ketosis, which has tremendous health benefits.

 That is why it is also called Zero-Carb or Meat-Only diet.